Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems/countermeasures.md

 Countermeasures will be dispensed according to Flares Select Switch, CCU and Programmer settings.

-Chaff and Flare programs are divided into two categories:
+They are two important definitions to know when setting up the countermeasures:

 * BURST - single dispense signal
 * SALVO - group of bursts